tapaswenipathak/Horoscope-API/README.md

 * Yearly horoscope
   * broken down into year, sunsign and horoscope.
 * Know more about a sunsign
-  * broken down into lord, lucky color, lucky day, lucky number, meaning of name, and sanskrit name.
+  * broken down into lord, lucky color, lucky day, type, meaning of name, and sanskrit name.

 # API Usage
 ### API Base URL: `http://horoscope-api.herokuapp.com/`